 Some of you may be asking “Well won’t stopping mean MORE financial trouble?”
 My answer to that is yes, in the short term it will.
 It may seem counter intuitive, but I don’t want to have to beg for raises as a way to augment my income…so I’m taking matters into my own hands.
 I’ve been fortunate with modeling gigs this summer.
 These gigs will buy me valuable time that I need to get things under financial control.

-I’ll figure things out because I have to.
+I figured things out because I had to.